 Cost of Living

-All Muslims are obliged to fast during the holy month of Ramadhan, one of the Pillars of Islam.
-For around 29- 30 days, each Islamic year, Muslims refrain from smoking, eating and drinking during the hours of fasting (from sunrise to sunset).
-Ramadhan advances 10 to 11 days each year as it is governed by the lunar calendar.
+Muslims fast’s during the month of Ramadan for around 29- 30 days, each Islamic year, Muslims refrain from smoking, eating and drinking during the hours of fasting (from sunrise to sunset).

-The Haj or pilgrimage is another Pillar of Islam.
 The pilgrims travel to al-Medina in Saudi Arabia to visit the Prophet’s tomb before travelling to the holy sites in Mecca.
 In 1999, there were approximately 19,000 Muslims travelling from Oman to Saudi Arabia.
-The pilgrimage is organized and coordinated by the Ministry of Religious Affairs, which ensures the pilgrims’ health and safety during the course of their stay.